Ignace, Ontario

-Ignace /'ɪɡneɪs/ is a township in the Kenora District of Northwestern Ontario, Canada, located at Highway 17 (Trans Canada Highway) and Secondary Highway 599, and on the Canadian Pacific Railway between Thunder Bay and Kenora.
-It is on the shore of Agimak Lake, and as of 2016, the population of Ignace was 1,202.
+Ignace /'ɪɡneɪs/ is a township in the Kenora District of Northwestern Ontario, Canada, located at Highway 17 (Trans Canada Highway) and Secondary Highway 599, and on the Canadian Pacific Railway between Thunder Bay and Dryden, Ontario.
+It is on the shore of Agimak Lake, and as of 2021, the population of Ignace was 1,206.

+History

 The town was named after Ignace Mentour by Sir Sandford Fleming in 1879.
 Ignace Mentour was the key Indigenous guide through this region during Fleming's 1872 railway survey, recorded in George Monro Grant's journal of the survey, Ocean to Ocean.
 Mentour had also served with Sir George Simpson in Simpson's final years as governor of Rupert's Land.

 During Ignace's early days, there was a settlement of railway boxcars used by the English residents there called "Little England".

 Although Ignace was incorporated in 1908, it was something of a latecomer to some modern conveniences, such as rotary dial telephone, which did not arrive in the town until 1956.

-Forestry and tourism support Ignace's economy, today, and one attraction is the three-storey log White Otter Castle, located on White Otter Lake at Turtle River, and built by James Alexander McOuat between 1903 and 1914.
+The town expanded during the life of several zinc-copper mines in the Sturgeon Lake area, 80 km north of the town.
+Today, forestry and tourism support Ignace's economy.
+One attraction is the three-storey log White Otter Castle, located on White Otter Lake at Turtle River, and built by James Alexander McOuat between 1903 and 1914.

-Ignace is one of two Ontario communities being considered as a potential deep geological repository site for Canada's used nuclear fuel.
-Initial borehole drilling and core sample testing are taking place in a rock formation known as the Revell Batholith, located south of Highway 17, about 35 kilometres west of Ignace (between Ignace and Wabigoon Lake Ojibway Nation).

 In the 1950s, Ignace's first newspaper, the Village Tattler, started there to serve the town.
 It was published by the local YMCA.
 In 1971, Dennis Smyk started the Ignace Driftwood, which was suspended two years later, but was revived in 1979 and ran until 2018.
 During Driftwoods suspension, the Ignace Courier was published for the town's local news.

+In 2021, as part of a search for a site for a deep geological repository for Canada's used nuclear fuel, the Nuclear Waste Management Organization (NWMO) drilled boreholes in a rock formation known as the Revell Batholith, located south of Highway 17, about 35 kilometres west of Ignace (between Ignace and Wabigoon Lake Ojibway Nation).

+On November 28, 2024, the NWMO selected Wabigoon Lake Ojibway Nation and the township of Ignace as the site of a nuclear waste repository.
+Construction is expected to begin in the mid 2030s and become operational in the early 2040s.